f-corvaro/42.common_core/ft_printf/README.md

 • The Makefile to submit must compile the source files with the flags -Wall -Werror -Wextra and using cc compiler.
 The Makefile must not relink

 • The libft is allowed in this project, you must copy its sources and its associated Makefile in a libft folder.
-CAPISCI MAKEFILE CHE INTENDE

 <p>
 <br>